Belnahua: Shipwrecks

 Belnahua and Fladda from Cullipool on Luing with the Garvellachs in the distance.

 On 15 August 1900 the 310 t iron steamship Apollo ran aground on Bono Reef 2 km north of Belnahua.
 She was carrying a cargo of granite cobble stones from Aberdeen to Newport.
 The wreck lies in a gully some 10 m down amidst thick kelp.

 The 1770 t unladen Latvian vessel Helēna Faulbaums left the Mersey on 26 October 1936 en route for Blyth.
 Encountering a storm, she headed for the Firth of Lorn seeking shelter although the light load meant that the propeller was ineffective in the high seas.
-At 7pm her steering failed and captain ordered the anchors to be deployed but they could not hold in the deep waters.
+At 7 p.m. her steering failed and captain ordered the anchors to be deployed but they could not hold in the deep waters.
 The radio operator sent out SOS messages but the storm had disrupted communications and the local coastguards could not make contact with the lifeboat station at Port Askaig.
 The lifeboat was finally launched when a message was broadcast by the BBC.
-There is an extensive drying reef to the north of Belnahua and at 10pm that night the Helēna Faulbaums struck it broadside and foundered, sinking within ten minutes with the loss of 15 lives including two 18-year-old boys.
+There is an extensive drying reef to the north of Belnahua and at 10 p.m. that night the Helēna Faulbaums struck it broadside and foundered, sinking within ten minutes with the loss of 15 lives including two 18-year-old boys.
 Four sailors managed to scramble ashore and were rescued the next day by the Islay lifeboat and taken to Crinan.
 The bodies of the other crew members were washed ashore on Luing.
 Seven of the perished were later buried in a widely attended ceremony in Cullipool cemetery on Luing, but the captain of the ship Nikolajs Cughauss was repatriated to Latvia by the wish of his brother.
 A small monument has also been built at the gravesite.

 The wreck lies in 60 m of water.
 There are very strong tidal streams in the area and diving is only possible at slack water.